 - That’s more intense than the scene in “Silence of the Lambs” where the two cops bring Dr. Lecter his extra-rare lamb chops and they end up eviscerated.
 I’m talking about the cops here; I don’t think Lecter touches his dinner.
 Why would he waste food like that?
 People are starving in Africa.

-- If you want to know what the sting of heavy, wet snow blowing into your face at 84 mph feels like — stand in front of me and I’ll slap you as hard as I can with my wet hand.
+- If you want to know what the sting of heavy, damp snow blowing into your face at 84 mph feels like — stand in front of me and I’ll slap you as hard as I can with a cold, wet hand.
 Now let me do that again.
 OK, one more time.
 Oh, stop crying you big baby!
 You said you wanted to know what it felt like.

 Well, let me turn my attention back to the TV — they’re showing the fleet of snowplows required to remove the phalanx of hyper-animated field reporters cluttering the roadways.
 I hope some of these analogies helped you to understand the impact of this storm and brought a simile to your face.
 Does it still hurt?
 Here, put some snow on it…